English Phonotypic Alphabet: Consonants

+The affricates however were reanalyzed.
+From 1847 to 1855, //ʃ ʒ// and //tʃ dʒ// were written ʃ ʒ and ꞔ j, respectively.
+In 1856, these four letters were reduced to two, for c j and tc dj, and in 1860 were changed to ꞔ j and tꞔ dj.

-Teaching Literacy
+Teaching literacy

-The first page of the Longley Primer shows children the letters of the Phonotypic alphabet so they can learn the associated sounds.
+Vowels in the alphabet shown in Longley's First Phonetic Reader.

-The ultimate objective of the English Phonotypic Alphabet was to improve literacy levels; as such, to demonstrate its efficacy, it was trialled for teaching literacy in many different settings.
+The ultimate objective of the EPA was to improve literacy levels; as such, to demonstrate its efficacy, it was trialled for teaching literacy in many different settings.
 It was mainly tried in schools with children but also illiterate inmates of workhouses, reformatories and jails and by missionaries in Africa, China & India.
 In 1849, its potential was shown when 1,300 Mancunian illiterates were taught to read and write in only a few months.

-These trials culminated in the adoption of the English Phonotypic Alphabet in two public school districts in the United States: - Waltham, Massachusetts, between 1852 & 1860 and Syracuse, New York, between 1850 & 1866.
-Both districts used a variant of the English Phonotypic Alphabet known as the Cincinnati Phonotypy or the American Phonetic Alphabet.
-This type was used by Longley Brothers to publish a set of reading-books: - a first phonetic reader, a second phonetic reader, and a transition reader.
+These trials culminated in the adoption of the EPA in two public school districts in the United States: Waltham, Massachusetts, between 1852-60 and Syracuse, New York, between 1850-66.
+Both districts used a variant of the EPA known as the Cincinnati Phonotypy or the American Phonetic Alphabet.
+This type was used by Longley Brothers to publish a set of reading-books: a first phonetic reader, a second phonetic reader, and a transition reader.